Breaking Down the High Cost of a Bad Hire

-For our July Bootcamp, Newton co-founder and recruiting expert Joel Passen, will be joined by Industrial Psychologist and Management Consultant Dr. Gary Kustis, to discuss their insights on “How to Hire a Successful Recruiter.”
-Dr. Kustis is an expert in this field with decades of experience building out assessment based selection processes, so we are ecstatic to offer this Bootcamp free of charge.
+In it, Newton co-founder and recruiting expert Joel Passen is joined by Industrial Psychologist and Management Consultant Dr. Gary Kustis and discuss their insights on “How to Hire a Successful Recruiter.”
+Dr. Kustis is an expert in this field with decades of experience building out assessment based selection processes.

-In the session, the two will share their top secrets for creating a foolproof recruiter selection process, which will include the following:
+In the session, the two share their top secrets for creating a foolproof recruiter selection process, including:

 - The top qualities that make up a successful recruiter

 - Developing a recruiter interview guide with specific interview questions